b9Joker108/MartinThoma/README.md

 ### Hi 👋

-I'm Martin and I am currently based in Munich (Germany) working as a Data Scientist and Python developer.
+I'm Martin and I am currently based in Germany working as a Lead Developer / Python Backend Dev.

 * 🤝 Interested in open source and free software projects.
 * 📫 You can reach me best via e-mail to info@martin-thoma.de